happice0746/babel-plugin-console/README.md

 A plugin to optimize console statement🥰

-~~Now the plugin can handle Literal, but it cant handle Identifier and Function caller.
+~~Now the plugin can handle Literal, but it cant handle Identifier and Function caller~~.

-~~I will try to fix the question in next version.

 The console statement will be deleted in production, but they will be add color and location in development